geotrev/core-flux/README.md

 export { subscribe, dispatch }
 ```

-Once a store is created, you'll be able to add subscriptions with `subscribe` and update its state with `dispatch`.
+Once a store is created, you'll be able to add subscriptions with `subscribe` and request state updates with `dispatch`.

+### Add to a Store

-### subscribe
+#### subscribe

-This function adds a subscription to the store.
+Add a subscription to the store.

 Let's try adding a class subscriber with paths to some data in the state object.
 In this example, our class instance will expect values from state to be sent to the instance any time there is a state update.